jgurhem/tampermonkey_wasm/article1.md

 // ==/UserScript==
 ```

-We give it the all the information it needs so that we can find our script.
+Here, we are giving all the information Tampermonkey and GreasyFork need so that it can find our script.
 Note that there are a few things to take into account:

 - We need to add `@grant GM_xmlhttpRequest` to be able to download our WebAssembly from the script.
 - We also need to give the domain that will be accessed by the script through the `@connect`.
 Here it is `github.com` to access our release.
 Keep in mind that the release redirects to `objects.githubusercontent.com` so we need to add it too.
 - The `@require` allows to include the Javascript helper code to load our WebAssembly into the userscript.

-Then, here is the Javascript code that downloads the WebAssembly from our release and instantiate it so that we can use it from our userscript:
+The following Javascript code download the WebAssembly from our release and instantiate it to be able to use our userscript:

 ```js
 (async function () {